 w/ Geraldine Page, Laurence Harvey, Una Merkel, Rita Moreno, Malcolm Atterbury, John McIntire, Max Showalter, Earl Holliman, Thomas Gomez, Cheryl Anderson, Almira Sessions, Marjorie Bennett, Pamela Tiffin, Lee Patrick, Elektra Rozanska

 One of my personal saints is Alma Winemiller in Tennessee Williams’ play Summer and Smoke, a frustrated spinster role owned by Geraldine Page, compelled into the stratosphere of drama.
 Her performance in the 1952 production at downtown New York’s Circle in the Square Theatre is considered legendary, and more: it inaugurated the whole Off-Broadway movement.
 James Poe and Meade Roberts (film versions of Williams’ Cat on a Hot Tin Roof and Orpheus Descending, respectively) are loyal in their adaptation, with Charles Lang’s Technicolor cinematography and an Elmer Bernstein score helping to transform the stage’s set-piece symbolism—angel statue, cockfight, anatomy chart—into full-blown southern gothic spectacle.
-Holding it all together is a raw nerve in lady’s gloves whose name, Alma, means soul.
-Life as a preacher’s daughter, tending to an obstinately senile mother (wonderful Una Merkel), has left Alma with an “irritated doppelganger”—or so teases her lifelong crush Dr. Johnny, the local doctor’s son (played with stickily controlled chaos by Laurence Harvey).
-If she is soul, he is body, as are Alma’s female counterpoints: flamenco-dancing Rosa (Moreno), whose father owns a casino, and fresh-faced Nellie (Tiffin) whom Johnny ends up marrying.
+Holding it all together is a raw nerve in ladies gloves whose name, Alma, means soul.
+Life as a preacher’s daughter, tending to an obstinately senile mother (wonderfully wicked Una Merkel of True Confession, The Parent Trap), has left Alma with an “irritated doppelganger.”
+Or so teases her lifelong crush Dr. Johnny, the local doctor’s son (played with stickily controlled chaos by Laurence Harvey).
+If she is soul, he is body, as are Alma’s female counterpoints: flamenco-dancing Rosa (Rita Moreno), whose father owns a casino, and fresh-faced Nellie (Pamela Tiffin) whom Johnny ends up marrying.
 Tennessee Williams claimed Alma his favorite of his characters because he identified with her troubled sexual awakening as a sort of coming out.
 Alma unwittingly quotes Oscar Wilde in one scene, very Williamsesque in how he haunted the peripheries of his plays with homosexuals.
 When Johnny attributes her quote “All of us are in the gutter but some of us are looking at the stars” to Wilde, Alma says, “Well regardless of who said it, it’s still true!”
 Page earned an Oscar nomination, as did Merkel and Bernstein.
 118 minutes.

 The Third Sex a/k/a Bewildered Youth (1958) dir.
 Veit Harlan